 Being a photographer means you have to be a professional in the field (make great shots, post-process them etc.).
 But it doesn’t end there.
-As a bare minimum, you need to be a great salesman, an accountant, a marketeer.
-But it can go even beyond that and would require you to master the basics of web development, videography, step out of your comfort zone, and become a blogger.
+As a bare minimum, you need to be a great salesman, an accountant, and a marketeer.
+But it can go even beyond that and would require you to master the basics of web development, and videography, step out of your comfort zone and become a blogger.
 If you do commercial shoots, then you’ll need to gain people and project management skills.
 You have to learn how to manage the risks.

 Today, being a photographer is a full package.
 And if you do it well, you can probably work anywhere 😉

 If by this time you are still not scared and cannot wait till the moment when you pick up your camera and capture another moment, and after, spend hours in photoshop polishing your masterpiece, then I think photography is for you and I am very happy to hear that.

 If this article was useful for you, or you feel you ren relate, please leave me a note below or connect on Instagram – I’ll greatly appreciate this.